pulumi-pequod/pequod-mlc-stackmgmt/sdk/python/README.md

 .NET packages are managed in a github package in the Pequod org.
 For details of using Github for nuget packages, see https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry

-To publish a new package, use the provided helper script and run the following command:
+To publish a new package:
+* Generate a github (classic) personal access token since that is required at this time.
+  * It must have `write:packages` (and `read:packages` and `repo` permissions which will be automatically set).
+* Set the following environment variables:
+  * `GITHUB_PACKAGE_TOKEN_USERNAME` - Github username for which the access token was generated
+  * `GITHUB_PACKAGE_TOKEN` - access token
+  * NOTE: Pulumi environment can be used to set these env variables and make life easier.
+* Use the provided helper function:
-* `esc run pequod/github-package-mgmt -- ./publish_nuget.sh VERSION`
+  * `./publish_nuget.sh VERSION`
     * Where `VERSION` is the version for the given package as specified in the Makefile (e.g. `3.1.4`).

 ### Go
 TBD